 Other Yard Waste Options

-Leaf Exchange Events scheduled in November
+Leaf Exchange Events Scheduled for November 2026

 The WSU Lewis County Master Recycler Composter (MRC) volunteers will host two Leaf Exchange events this fall: Nov.
-1 & Nov.
-22, at the Floral Park Sustainability Project at the corner of South Tower Avenue and Floral Street in Centralia.
+7 & Nov.
+21, 2026, at the Floral Park Sustainability Project at the corner of South Tower Avenue and Floral Street in Centralia.
 Hours will be from 10 a.m. to 4 p.m.

 Bring your leaves in plastic lawn and leaf bags or garbage bags, and drop them off with volunteers during the event.
 The Leaf Exchange is being offered for free, but the MRC volunteers, who are putting on the program in partnership with the Lewis County Solid Waste Utility, will accept donations to support their community programs and outreach projects.
 No other yard debris or garbage will be accepted, and the event cannot accept any fresh leaves from black walnut trees as they contain a toxin that should not be included in your compost.